 The Sustainable Nevada Initiative Fund (SNIF) is an environmental undergraduate grant program funded by ASUN which focuses on enhancing the sustainability of our campus and community.
 Students are encouraged to propose a project on resource conservation or other sustainability efforts, either as an individual or a team.

 SNIF was created at the University of Nevada, Reno in 2015 by ASUN President Caden Fabbi.
-At the start of the 2017-2018 school year, the role of the Director of Sustainability was created to oversee and facilitate the grant program.
-SNIF supports projects which are specifically aligned with the goals, standards, and commitments in the No Walls 2025 plan.
+At the start of the 2017-2018 school year, the role of the Director of Sustainability was created to ensure the execution of the projects for SNIF amongst other environmental programs.